Commonly Asked Questions

-We can use ski lifts to start some of the ski tours we do.
-We only ride the lifts up once, for access purposes.
-We can access tours from Alta and Brighton.
-At Alta we have access passes available at a discounted rate and at Brighton, single-ride lift tickets are sold some days.
+Sometimes.
+If it makes sense with conditions we can use ski lifts to start some of the ski tours we do from Alta and Brighton Resorts.
+We generally only ride the lifts up once, for access purposes, though.
+Lift use is not included in the cost of our guided services but at Alta we have access passes available at a discounted rate and at Brighton, single-ride lift tickets are sold Mon-Thurs outside holiday periods.
 Backcountry ski runs that are accessed from the ski areas using gravity only are limited at Utah resorts.
 For those that only want to ski/ride downhill we recommend a Cat or Heli ski trip.

 We rent avalanche safety (beacon, shovel, probe) and ski touring equipment to our guided clients only.
 If you need equipment provided, simply select what you need in the online booking process.
 Of note, we do not rent split-boards.